siarheidudko/aws-amplify-auth/README.md

-# This container allows you to use amazone cognito (amplify) authorization in postman
+# This container allows you to use amazon cognito (amplify) authorization in postman

 The container does not save your data, after successfully receiving the token and returning the result, it no longer knows anything about your account.
 This is done from a security point of view.